metio/terraform-provider-k8s/docs/data-sources/helm_toolkit_fluxcd_io_helm_release_v2_manifest.md

 Optional:

 - `ignore_missing_values_files` (Boolean) IgnoreMissingValuesFiles controls whether to silently ignore missing values files rather than failing.
 - `interval` (String) Interval at which to check the v1.Source for updates.
-Defaults to'HelmReleaseSpec.Interval'.
+Defaults to 'HelmReleaseSpec.Interval'.
 - `reconcile_strategy` (String) Determines what enables the creation of a new artifact.
-Valid values are('ChartVersion', 'Revision').See the documentation of the values for an explanation on their behavior.Defaults to ChartVersion when omitted.
+Valid values are ('ChartVersion', 'Revision').
+See the documentation of the values for an explanation on their behavior.
+Defaults to ChartVersion when omitted.
-- `values_files` (List of String) Alternative list of values files to use as the chart values (values.yamlis not included by default), expected to be a relative path in the SourceRef.Values files are merged in the order of this list with the last file overridingthe first.
+- `values_files` (List of String) Alternative list of values files to use as the chart values (values.yaml is not included by default), expected to be a relative path in the SourceRef.
+Values files are merged in the order of this list with the last file overriding the first.
 Ignored when omitted.
-- `verify` (Attributes) Verify contains the secret name containing the trusted public keysused to verify the signature and specifies which provider to use to checkwhether OCI image is authentic.This field is only supported for OCI sources.Chart dependencies, which are not bundled in the umbrella chart artifact,are not verified. (see [below for nested schema](#nestedatt--spec--chart--spec--verify))
+- `verify` (Attributes) Verify contains the secret name containing the trusted public keys used to verify the signature and specifies which provider to use to check whether OCI image is authentic.
+This field is only supported for OCI sources.
+Chart dependencies, which are not bundled in the umbrella chart artifact, are not verified. (see [below for nested schema](#nestedatt--spec--chart--spec--verify))
-- `version` (String) Version semver expression, ignored for charts from v1.GitRepository andv1beta2.Bucket sources.
+- `version` (String) Version semver expression, ignored for charts from v1.GitRepository and v1beta2.Bucket sources.
 Defaults to latest when omitted.

 <a id="nestedatt--spec--chart--spec--source_ref"></a>
 ### Nested Schema for `spec.chart.spec.source_ref`